-- a) Declare the campus plastic free and implement it thoroughly. - b) General housekeeping needs to be improved.
-Scrap, waste materials were found scattered all over the campus.
-These needs to be accumulated and kept in designated place.
-Awarness programmes should be conducted more frequently.
-Inter class competition on cleanliness drive can be thought out. - c) World Environment day to be celebrated in College premises every year on 5th June and whole College students and staff shall get involved and take OATH for ENVIRONMENT CONSERVATION not only in college but also in every span of life. - d) Avoid plastic/thermocol plates and cups in the college level or department level functions. - e) Regular checkups and maintenance of pipes, overhead tanks should be done by the engineering section to reduce overflow, leakages, and corrosions. - f) Noise level monitoring shall be done as per the guideline of "Noise Pollution (Regulation and Control) Rules '2000'. - g) The Biodiversity is to be maintained whole considering the plantation in future. - h) The surroundings of the College should be keep clean. - i) Awareness among students and staff about green environment shall be done use tools like display boards. - j) Proper maintenance and reclamation of play grounds, belong to college. - k) Exhause Gas shall be monitored, analysed and check regularly. - I) Parking zone of college shall be net & clean.
+- a) Declare the campus plastic free and implement it thoroughly. - b) World Environment day to be celebrated in College premises every year on 5th June and whole College students and staff shall get involved and take OATH for ENVIRONMENT CONSERVATION not only in college but also in every span of life. - Avoid plastic/thermocol plates and cups in the college level or department level functions. - d) Noise level monitoring shall be done as per the guideline of "Noise Pollution (Regulation and Control) Rules '2000'. - e) The Biodiversity is to be maintained whole considering the plantation in future. - f) Awarness among students and staff about green environment shall be done use tools like display boards. - g) The surroundings of the College should be keep clean. - h) New construction or development work has to be done without cutting down any tree. - i) A closed area between main garden and office building seems to be requiring intense maintenance. - j) Awareness among students and staff about green environment shall be done use tools like display boards. - k) Proper maintenance and reclamation of play grounds, belong to college. - I) Renovation of cooking system in the canteen to save gas.